 *corresponding author: a.foglia@univpm.it

 Microalgae-based treatment has been considered an ecological alternative that can contribute to face the consequences of climate change.
 Additionally, microalgae cultivation satisfies nutrient removal, promoting the circular economy and sustainable energy use.
 This study aims to evaluate the performance and the efficiency of nutrient abatement in a pilot scale plant based on microalgae in the real environment.
 The experimental activities are divided into three phases.
-Phase 1 was carried out to evaluate the efficiency of the removal of nutrients from the feeding of pre-settled municipal wastewater; Phase 2 was carried out to evaluate the performance of the pilot with the addition of sodium and Phase 3 was carried out to evaluate the efficiency of the removal of nutrients from the feeding of pre-settled municipal wastewater mixed with anaerobic rejected liquor from anaerobic digestion.
+Phase 1 was carried out to evaluate the efficiency of the removal of nutrients from the feeding of pre-settled municipal wastewater; Phase 2 was carried out to evaluate the performance of the pilot with the addition of sodium and Phase 3 was carried out to evaluate the efficiency of the removal of nutrients from the feeding of pre-settled municipal wastewater mixed with anaerobic rejected liquor from digestion.
 The removal efficiencies were 90% for ammoniacal nitrogen (N-NH₃) and 11% for phosphate phosphorus (P-PO₄) in phase 1, while they were equal to 99.36% for N-NH₃ and to 21.41% for P-PO4 in phase 2.
 Phase 3 showed removal efficiencies of 50.54% for N-NH₃ and 1.3% for P-PO₄.
 Seasonal effects were observed and influenced removal efficiencies.
 Further studies should be carried out covering the annual period to validate and evaluate the results.

 Introduction